cseljatib/cseljatib.github.io2/people.md

 excerpt: "my lab"
 ---

-Our lab investigates how forest ecosystems change through time.
-We use both mathematical, theoretical, statistical and empirical approaches to address several research questions related to the development of forests; tree allometry; the scaling of tree-level processes to ecosystems; and the building of forest growth model.
-Our research also includes the long-term monitoring of the temperate forests in southern Chile.

 I benefit from several talented researchers and bright students working in my lab.
 Furthermore, I have listed former students at various levels, conditions, and institutions.
 Besides, a link to my current research collaborators.

 ## My lab